How to Prepare For A Teen Adventure Trip

 Our team in the office has worked hard planning our in-person slideshows for January and February in the homes of Overland alumni.
-Slideshows have been an Overland tradition since 1984, and we’re thrilled to be back after a two-year hiatus during the Covid-19 pandemic.
+Slideshows have been an Overland tradition since 1984, and we’re thrilled to be back on the road this winter!
 We sat down as a team to discuss what Overland slideshows are, and what we’re most looking forward to about them.

 Overland slideshows are a time to connect our office with our families in person to share Overland experiences and learn more about Overland’s mission and programs.
 There will be snacks and beverages, too.
 The event begins with a short presentation given by two of our year-round staff members.
 A Q&A will follow our presentation where families have the opportunity to ask questions about Overland meals, traditions, logistics, and everything in between!
 The event will last for one hour, but if further questions arise, we can certainly continue the conversation!